GPU-accelerated Effective Hamiltonian Calculator: Effective Block-Diagonal Hamiltonians

 where $a_j^\dagger (a_j)$ is the creation (annihilation) operator for the cavity mode with frequency $\omega$, $\sigma_j^{\pm}$ are the Pauli spin raising and lowering operators for qubit $j$ with frequency $\epsilon$ and $g$ is the qubit-photon coupling strength.
 For later convenience, we also define the cavity-qubit detuning $\Delta \equiv \omega - \epsilon$.

-The JC model has be studied extensively in quantum optics.
+The JC model has been studied extensively in quantum optics.
 The eigenstates are collective qubit-photon excitations called \textit{polaritons} \cite{CohenTannoudji1998}.
 As shown in Fig.~\ref{fig:system-jch}, the polaritons are organized in parity doublets $|n\pm\rangle$ with energies \cite{Koch2009}

 for $n\geq1$ and a disconnected vacuum state $|0\rangle$ with energy $E_0$.

 The second term in the JCH Hamiltonian describes the photon-hopping between cavities:

 where $\langle i,j\rangle$ indicates that the sum ranges over nearest neighbors and $\kappa$ is the rate at which photons hop between cavities.
 The final term in the JCH Hamiltonian comes from the treatment of the model in the grand canonical ensemble.
 The chemical potential couples directly to the polariton number operator, which is a conserved quantity in the JC Hamiltonian.